 Island Gardens Megayacht Marina Dredging

-Island Gardens, due to be fully operational by the 2018/19 season, will have one of the only marinas in North America designed specifically for super-yachts.
-Deep Harbour Marina will accommodate 35 to 75 mega-yachts, superyachts and “giga-yachts” within a range of 80 to 480 feet, the largest collection of slips for yachts of this size in South Florida.
-Publicly owned Watson Island, connected to the beach and downtown by the MacArthur Causeway, also offers a seaplane base and a heliport that provide a link to the Caribbean and nearby airports.
-The new marina will have its own customs and immigration office.
+Island Gardens is one of the only marinas in North America designed specifically for super-yachts.
+Deep Harbour Marina accommodates 35 to 75 mega-yachts, superyachts, and “giga-yachts” within a range of 80 to 480 feet, the largest collection of slips for yachts of this size in South Florida.
+Publicly owned Watson Island, connected to the beach and downtown by the MacArthur Causeway, also offers a seaplane base and a heliport that provides a link to the Caribbean and nearby airports.
+The new marina has its own customs and immigration office.

 - Cashman’s scope of work included dredging of the Island Garden Harbor, located on the west side of Watson Island.